1225 4th St. #333, San Francisco, CA 94158

 Executive Board

 Our current executive board consists of experienced directors in their respective fields and will manage the foundation’s activities in order to pursue the mission.
+The members do not receive an income or financial compensation for their work.
+They can get reimbursed for expenses made in accordance with the SU2 Foundation’s mission.

 Dr. Thomas D. Economon